shyambhongle/kmltosite/README.md

 https://docs.google.com/spreadsheets/d/1b7CulH4HAqDWPEVbnTHa-04MkymDKc7XuyHvQxdwfmk/edit?gid=1358388445#gid=1358388445

-5. Clean Up the CSV File(You can try this tool to convert required filed) Use the tool available at cleanUpCsv.html to clean up and format the CSV file.
-Please ensure you only have fields that are mentioned in the sampel csv.
+5. Clean Up the CSV File(You can try this tool to convert required filed) Create a tool using chatGPT to tranform you data to required format.Please ensure you only have fields that are mentioned in the sampel csv.
+Once done dowload it.
-Download the cleaned CSV and ensure it matches the required format.

 6. Import the CSV File(The cleanup one)
 Finally, import the formatted CSV file into the TreeMapper Beta web application.